enskye/kyernel/README.md

-Build script to build GKI kernel with KernelSU and SuSFS integrated
+Build script to build GKI kernel with KernelSU and SuSFS integrated on GitHub